 There's no part of the body that's safe.
 From shoulder dislocations to broken tailbones to compound fractures, these physical impairments don't discriminate.
 If you're engaged in extreme sports or just strolling down the street, they can still come out of nowhere and cause something you'd never want to Google.

-Often described as one of the most common bones to break, the tibia (AKA the shinbone) is one of the most vulnerable places in your body.
-It takes a significant amount of force to bust this bone, which is why people come in with this often as a result of on-road collisions.
+Often described as one of the most common bones to break, the tibia (AKA the shinbone) is one of the most vulnerable spots on your body.
+It takes a significant amount of force to bust this bone, which is why people come in with this often as a result of traffic collisions.

-While there isn't an actual bone that can be broken in the male genitalia, it is possible to suffer a penile fracture, and it is profoundly painful.
-The "fracture" is the breakage or rupture in one or both of the tunica albuginea, the tough connective tissue that surrounds the penile shaft.
+While there isn't an actual bone that can be broken, it is possible to suffer a penile fracture - and it is profoundly painful.
+The "fracture" is the breakage or rupture of the tunica albuginea, the tough connective tissue that surrounds the penile shaft.
 This stems from blunt force to an erect member, which can happen during intercourse or aggressive self-servicing.

 The pain can be terrible, and any delay in treatment can result in deformities, erectile dysfunction, and damage to the urethra and blood vessels.

-Elbow dislocations are one of the more visually disturbing of physical damage.
-Your arm just isn't supposed to look that way.
+Elbow dislocations are one of the more visually disturbing types of physical damage; your arm just isn't supposed to look that way.
 This usually occurs when the forearm bones - the radius and ulna - are jerked out of place from the humerus, often by a hyperextension.
 These dislocations commonly damage ligaments, blood vessels, and even nerves that control movement and feeling in the hand.

-There's a specific case of dislocation called "Nursemaid's elbow," which is often diagnosed in young children whose arms have been yanked too hard.
+There's a specific case of dislocation called "Nursemaid elbow" which is often diagnosed in young children whose arms have been yanked too hard.